Cilla (1968 TV series): History

 Like many of her contemporaries during the 1970s, Black's musical career later declined.
-She toured often but became increasingly thought of as a television personality.
-But her BBC series Cilla ran for almost a decade, racking up eight seasons between January 1968 and April 1976.
+She toured often, but became increasingly thought of as a television personality.
+Her BBC series Cilla ran for almost a decade, with eight seasons between January 1968 and April 1976.
 The theme songs from the Cilla series were also successful.
 "Step Inside Love" opened the series for the runs for the first four series from 1968 to early 1971 and reached number 8 in the UK singles chart on its release.
-"Something Tells Me (Something's Gonna Happen Tonight)" was the theme for the late 1971 and 1973 shows, reaching number 3 and becoming Black's last top-ten success.
-"Baby, We Can't Go Wrong" was used for the 1974 series and was a minor success, reaching number 36, Black's last UK chart song until 1993.
+"Something Tells Me (Something's Gonna Happen Tonight)" was the theme for the late 1971 and 1973 shows, reaching number 3 and becoming Black's last top ten success.
+"Baby, We Can't Go Wrong" was used for the 1974 series and was a minor success, reaching number 36, Black's last UK chart hit until 1993.
 The final series in 1976 used the song "It's Now", which was included as a B-Side of "Little Things Mean A Lot", which failed to chart.

-The UK's Eurovision Song Contest entry selection process was part of the Cilla show in both 1968 and 1973, when Black's close friend Cliff Richard was the featured artist performing all the songs shortlisted in the A Song For Europe segment.
+The UK's Eurovision Song Contest entry selection process was part of the Cilla show in 1968 and 1973, when Black's close friend Cliff Richard was the featured artist performing all the songs shortlisted in the A Song For Europe segment.
 Black had been asked to sing for the 1968 contest, but declined because she thought it unlikely that another British female vocalist would win after Sandie Shaw, who had won the previous year.
-She was asked again in 1969 to represent the UK in 1970, but declined as she was pregnant at the time.
-The 1974 series was also scheduled to feature the 'Song for Europe' process, but Black was uncomfortable at promoting another female singer (Olivia Newton-John) each week throughout the series' run and in a rather last minute decision, the BBC agreed to move the process to another series: Clunk Click, As It Happens hosted by Jimmy Savile.
+She was asked again in 1969 to represent the UK in 1970, but declined, as she was pregnant at the time.
+The 1974 series was also scheduled to feature the 'Song for Europe' process, but Black was uncomfortable at promoting another female singer (Olivia Newton-John) each week throughout the series' run, and in a rather last-minute decision, the BBC agreed to move the process to another series: Clunk Click, As It Happens, hosted by Jimmy Savile.